 Daiwa Tatula SV is a good reel that has stood the test of time.
-This blog post breaks down why you want to have one on your next fishing trip.
+Keep reading to discover why you want to have one for your next fishing trip.

 How many times have you seen someone with a couple dozen rods and reels?